galleryaboutWorkshopspurchasecontactmailing listLinksarticlesBlogwhats new

 Canon Remote Switch

-This remote works with my 7D.
+This remote works with my Canon Cameras.
 I use it primarily for scenic shots and occasionally for macro work.

-The Sandisk Extreme series of cards have never let me down.
+I've recently switched over to the Wise Advanced SD cards and have been very happy with them.
 They write as fast as I ever need and I have never lost a single file while using them.